Sludge-Cat-Games/adventum-rules/Core Ruleset/Spellcraft.md

-# The Arcane
+# Spellcraft

 Most skills need no further explanation; but that is before delving into the study of the arcane.
-Whether you have a natural talent or have invested time (& XP) into your magical studies, there are some things you need to know when spellcasting, spell-crafting, and what happens when a spell goes wrong.
+Whether you have a talent or have invested time (& XP) into your magical studies, there are some things you need to know when spellcasting, spell-crafting, and what happens when a spell goes wrong.

 ## Spellcasting